G2G Racing: Truck No. 46 history

-On February 10, 2022, it was announced that Matt Jaskol would run full-time in the NASCAR Camping World Truck Series in 2022 driving the No. 46 Toyota Tundra.
+On February 10, 2022, it was announced that Matt Jaskol would run full-time in the 2022 NASCAR Camping World Truck Series season driving the No. 46 Toyota Tundra.
 Jaskol would fail to qualify for the season-opener at Daytona.
 Brennan Poole would drive the No. 46 truck at Las Vegas with Jaskol instead driving G2G's No. 47 truck, but after Poole made the race and Jaskol did not, G2G decided to have Jaskol drive the No. 46 instead of Poole in that race.
 Jaskol would finish 22nd at Las Vegas, 19th at Atlanta, and 33rd at COTA in the No. 46 truck.
 Although Jaskol was originally on the entry list in the No. 46 for the race at Martinsville, it was announced on April 6 (the day before the race) that Kaden Honeycutt would replace Jaskol in the No. 46 and attempt to make his Truck Series debut.
 On April 7 (the day of the race), Jaskol revealed that he was released from G2G after the team wanted to amend Jaskol and his sponsor AutoParts4Less.com's full season contract and AutoParts4Less.com was "unable to accommodate their request".

 In the Bristol Dirt Race, Andrew Gordon would make his return.
 The truck was a Ford instead of its usual Toyota.
 Later, NASCAR notified the team that the chassis for their No. 46 truck for the Bristol dirt race was registered to CMI Motorsports (who G2G had purchased the truck from).
 As a result, Viens had to withdraw the No. 46 truck from the race.
 Viens then phone called CMI owner Ray Ciccarelli who agreed to file a late entry and field the No. 49 truck for Gordon for the race.
 In Kansas, Ryan Huff would drive the No. 46 Truck.
 In Sonoma, Mason Filippi would attempt to make his Truck Series debuts at Sonoma in the No. 46 truck.
 Later, Stefan Parsons moved from the No. 47 to replace Filippi in the No. 46 truck in qualifying due to Filippi not adjusting to the truck well enough in practice.
 Bryson Mitchell drove the No. 46 truck at Knoxville.
 Chase Janes drove the No. 46 truck at Nashville.
 Owner Tim Viens drove the No. 46 truck at Talladega.
 He failed to qualify for the race.

 In 2023, Norm Benning would attempt to qualify for the race at Daytona driving the No. 46 truck, replacing Johnny Sauter, who was originally on the entry list for the event.

 Poole would return to the No. 46 making his season debut at Las Vegas finishing 33rd after suffering issues with the gearing.
 He would return later in the season at Kansas to pick up a very solid 20th place finish.
 He would return the next week at Darlington where he finished 36th.